leolimasa/age-vault/README.md

 `age-vault` lets one user encrypt data and all vault users decrypt it by encrypting a central **vault key** with each user's `age` public key.

+It provides an internal ssh agent that allows using ssh keys stored in the vault.

 ## Usage

 `age-vault encrypt [file]`: encrypts